Drivers of employee engagement

 Source: author's recreation from the technical guide to the Civil Service People Survey (Cabinet Office, 2014)

-As mentioned above, driver analysis based on the relationship between survey themes and the engagement index has not been included in outputs since 20171.
+As mentioned above,driver analysis based on the relationship between survey themes and the engagement index has not been included in outputs since 20171.
+An updated driver analysis has been carried out using the published 2009 to 2024 data and is included in the reporting of the benchmark and organisational results on this website.

 References